TuringLang/Turing.jl/README.md

 Please visit [Turing.jl wiki](https://github.com/yebai/Turing.jl/wiki) for documentation, tutorials (e.g. [Get started](https://github.com/yebai/Turing.jl/wiki/Get-started)) and other topics (e.g. [Advanced usages](https://github.com/yebai/Turing.jl/wiki/Advanced-usages)).

 ## Contributing
 Turing is an open source project so if you feel you have some relevant skills and are interested in contributing then please do get in touch.
 You can contribute by opening issues on Github or implementing things yourself and making a pull request.
-We would also appreciate example models written using Truing to add to examples.
+We would also appreciate example models written using Turing.

 ## Contributors